BIGGEST CYBER MONDAY SALE!

 Consistent check-ins

 To keep learning and improving, it is a good idea to have regular sessions with someone who can help you learn and grow, like a trainer or consultant.
-You can do these sessions by training, coaching, or to know how you are doing with your goals.
+You can do these sessions by joining training and coaching, and learn how you are doing with your goals.

 If you are doing informal Human Resource Development learning, you can set up a meeting every week with a mentor or someone who is helping you.
 For more structural training, it is a good idea to have weekly meetings for a certain number of weeks.
 This way, you can track your progress and plan your time better.
 Also, remember that when you do training within the company, it is better if the person leading the training knows how training works in your workplace and understands the culture there.